BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 ```

 We have 2 Prometheus pods per cluster, each on separate nodes.
-Each Prometheus scraps all metrics in the cluster, for resilience.
+Each Prometheus scrapes all metrics in the cluster, for resilience.
-They have a really low retention (few hours) and are deployed on Spot instances.
+They have a really low retention (few hours, because of the WAL replay issue) and are deployed on Spot instances.

 We have 2 Victoria Metrics pods per cluster (cluster version), each on separate nodes, separated of Prometheus pods through a `podAntiAffinity`
 ```yaml